← home

 Triple star systems are more common than often assumed, yet planets in them remain understudied.
 Their orbital architectures offer valuable clues about planet and star formation in complex gravitational settings.
 Stable planets in these systems reflect the delicate balance required for long-term dynamical survival.

-Exoplanets Binaries Radial velocities Dynamics
+Exoplanets Binaries Dynamics

 Gaia astrometry reveals subtle anomalies in stars that appear single, hinting at unresolved companions.
 This project follows up such cases to identify spectroscopic binaries, essential to avoid false planet detections, refine stellar parameters, and complete the census of close stellar multiplicity.